 The reason?
 Content is the backbone of any well-rounded SEO strategy.
-And the best content optimization tools make it easier for marketers to create and optimize content for Google’s hugely complex ranking algorithm.
+And the best content optimization tools make it easy for marketers to create and optimize content for Google’s hugely complex ranking algorithm.

-Tools like GrowthBar, Semrush, Yoast and Clearscope provide incredible value to content creators by helping them:
+Tools like GrowthBar, Semrush, Yoast and Clearscope provide incredible value to content creators.

 And the best tools have simple, content-friendly interfaces.
 Some tools even work right in your browser or WordPress instance.

 This post is going to help you figure out which content optimization tool is best for your specific use case at a price you can manage.